 The Counseling Office also maintains a list of community resources and occasionally refers individuals to outside agencies for assistance.
 A Florida-licensed mental health professional is available at both campuses, and office hours are posted.
 Walk-in services are available, but appointments are recommended.
 Services are free to Hodges University students.
 Students may schedule a confidential counseling appointment directly with the Counseling Office by telephone or email.
 Voice mail is also available, and student requests receive a prompt response.

 Hodges University promotes the concept of mentoring as a valuable resource for student success.
-Hodges students have the opportunity of participating in the mentor program by contacting the Dean of Students, who will facilitate a "mentor/mentee" match with a Hodges University administrator, faculty member, alumni, upper classmate, or staff advisor.
-Details of the mentor program will be discussed with the Dean of Students upon student application and interview.
+Hodges students have the opportunity of participating in the mentor program by contacting the Office of Student Success, which will facilitate a "mentor/mentee" match with a Hodges University administrator, faculty member, alumni, upper classmate, or staff advisor.

 Hodges University also offers crisis intervention services for students.
 The approach used is temporary relief for an emergency situation as presented by a student in distress.
 The focus of crisis intervention is symptom-oriented, to assist students to deal with short-term stressful situations requiring immediate therapeutic attention.
 The counselor's primary goal is to return the student to his/her previous level of functioning by emphasizing the student's strengths, providing effective coping skills, reducing anxiety, improving self-esteem, teaching problem solving skills, and helping the student develop ways to overcome specific problems or developmental blocks.
 The aim is not to 'cure' the student but to provide time-limited assistance in order to restore the student's emotional equilibrium.
 On those occasions where more intensified, long-term assistance is necessary, the Hodges University counselor will communicate with community outreach programs and assist in coordinating the appropriate referral.